ebu/benchmarkstt/docs/api-methods.rst

 Simple search replace that only replaces "words", the first letter will be checked case insensitive as well with preservation of case..

-:param str search: Word to search for
+:param str search: Item to search for
 :param str replace: Replace with

 :example text: "She has a heart of formica"